January 28 - 2021

 Now that you are done setting up your filters, the number of sales comps available has naturally decreased.

-The next step is to look at the comps one by one and determine which ones to use for your valuation report.
+The next step is to look at the comps one by one and determine which ones to use for your commercial real estate appraisal report.

-Here is one of the comps that fit your criteria - at a greater detail:
+Here is one of the commercial property comps that fit your criteria - at a greater detail:

 Estimated time: ~20-30 minutes (based on ~1,000 appraiser members sessions.)